DMCApps/NavigationFragment/ReadMe.md

     - setManageMasterToggle()

 ###TO BE DECIDED/FIGURE OUT
 - Do I even need to pass the manager along to each navigation fragment?
 Since they are child fragments, isnt the navigation manager just the parent? ie I should use (NavigationManagerFragment)getParent() to get an instance of the navigation manager.
 (When I went to implement this, I came to the conclusion that it might not work.
-If you try to do what is explained in [issue 5](https://github.com/DMCApps/NavigationFragment/issues/5) it won't work)
+If you try to do what is explained in [issue 5](https://github.com/DMCApps/NavigationFragment/issues/5) it won't work).
+Maybe a method that keeps checking the parents until it finds a NavigationManagerFragment and then present on that one?
 - Possible better way to handle Child Manager not being retained instead of a superclass http://stackoverflow.com/a/15656428/845038
 - Should the manager manage the back button (ie home up enabled).
 - Is there a way to make the on back pressed in the fragment vs the activity?